bongochong/mctext/README.md

 Usage: `mctext -w[number of words] -s[number of steps] [FILE]`
 Flags are optional and text can be piped into it instead of a file.

+To compile it yourself, download this repo, cd into it and do the following:
+`./configure` + any options you might want to include
+`make`
+Easy.

 It's an interesting markov chain tool, and fun to play around with.

 Original is here: https://www.guyrutenberg.com/2008/04/30/mctext-02-a-markov-chain-text-generator/ This repo exists in order to keep that nice little program accessible and open to future updates.